Iso-Mount Type2 Installation Guide - Option 3

 Fixing the plasterboard

-Before the plaster is fully dry run a flat trowel or blade flat against the wall and through the new plaster to create a gap of 3mm minimum and break all direct contact between the new ‘floating’ ceiling and the walls
+2. Before the plaster is fully dry run a flat trowel or blade flat against the wall and through the new plaster to create a gap of 3mm minimum and break all direct contact between the new ‘floating’ ceiling and the walls.

-A recycled non-hazardous cellulose insulation that is blown into the void with specialist machines.
+The recycled non-hazardous cellulose insulation that is blown into the void with specialist machines - for larger areas of 100m2 plus

 - The best performing acoustic insulation